Lincoln's Rise to Power: With Illustrations |

 Page 104

 ... slavery , where it exists . " This was an astute beginning .
-In pointing out the cleavage of party opposition on the leading issue of slavery , Lincoln sagaciously discussed Douglas as the expounder of the Democratic view , represented ...
+In pointing out the cleavage of party opposition on the leading issue of slavery , Lincoln sagaciously discussed Douglas as the expounder of the Democratic view , rep ...

 ... slavery , where it exists . " This was an astute beginning .
-In pointing out the cleavage of party opposition on the leading issue of slavery , Lincoln sagaciously discussed Douglas as the expounder of the Democratic view , represented ...
+In pointing out the cleavage of party opposition on the leading issue of slavery , Lincoln sagaciously discussed Douglas as the expounder of the Democratic view , rep ...

 Other editions - View all